Jeff Goldblum Is My Summer Style Icon & I Don't Care Who Knows It

-If you're anything like us, the image of Jeff Goldblum as a sweaty, shirtless Dr Ian Malcom in 1993's Jurassic Park will be etched on your subconscious, a sexy relic of the '90s, which has been doing the rounds this year, thanks to the film's 25th anniversary.
+If you're anything like us, the image of Jeff Goldblum as a sweaty, shirtless Dr. Ian Malcom in 1993's Jurassic Park will be etched on your subconscious.
+It's a sexy relic of the '90s that's been doing the rounds this year, thanks to the film's 25th anniversary.

-We didn't think Goldblum could get any better but time has been oh so kind to the actor and musician, who has aged like an extremely fine wine.
-Now a silver fox – and a bonafide thirst trap – lately we've been blessed with his presence once again as he promotes his burgeoning music career (suddenly we love jazz piano?) and before that, Jurassic World: Fallen Kingdom.
+Though we didn't think Goldblum could get any better, time has been to kind to the actor and musician.
+Now a silver fox, we've recently been blessed with his presence once again as he promotes his burgeoning music career (suddenly we love jazz piano?) and before that, Jurassic World: Fallen Kingdom.

-Advertisement

-Among the viral videos of Goldblum reading out tweets from stans, and photos of him tinkling the ivories, the highlight so far has been a recent TV appearance for which he donned Prada's contrast print shirt with his signature eccentricity and nonchalance.
-The piece, featuring multicoloured stripes, a graphic '90s print and flames, has garnered street style kudos from the likes of Pusha T and is the perfect amalgamation of our dads' holiday shirts and those our brothers wore to school discos.
+Among the viral videos of Goldblum reading out Tweets from fans, the highlight of his summer 2018 media tour is a recent TV appearance for which he donned Prada's contrast print shirt with his signature eccentricity and nonchalance.
+The piece, featuring multicolored stripes, a graphic '90s print, and flames, has garnered street style kudos from people like Pusha T, and is the perfect amalgamation of the shirts our dads used to wear on vacation.
 In theory, it's so, so wrong.
-On Jeff Goldblum?
+But on Jeff Goldblum?
 It's so damn right.

-While men's printed shirts are nothing new, sartorially speaking – Ace Ventura-style Hawaiian shirts recently made a triumphant comeback after years in the wilderness, and Saint Laurent's SS16 Surf Sound collection celebrated the loud dad shirt – the printed shirt of seasons past was arguably only for the brave.
-2018, however, has seen men embracing print like never before: just look at Ian Wright's fabulous florals, seen throughout his World Cup coverage, longtime maximalist Harry Styles' Gucci-laden tour wardrobe, and Timothée Chalamet's dreamy GQ shoot.

 Advertisement

+While men's printed shirts are nothing new — Ace Ventura-style Hawaiian shirts recently made a triumphant comeback, and Saint Laurent's spring/summer 2016 Surf Sound collection celebrated the loud top — the old iteration was arguably only for the brave.
+2018, however, has seen men embracing prints like never before: just look at Ian Wright's fabulous florals, seen throughout his World Cup coverage, longtime maximalist Harry Styles' Gucci-laden tour wardrobe, and Timothée Chalamet's dreamy GQ shoot.

+Advertisement

-For styling tricks, we're turning to Pernille Teisbaek, who paired her printed Prada shirt with track shorts at Paris Couture in July.
-To counterbalance the oversized fit of her get-up, she piled on delicate gold jewellery, carried a miniature Hermès box bag, and wore cat-eye sunnies and barely-there heels by Céline.
+For styling tricks, we're turning to Pernille Teisbaek, who paired her printed Prada shirt with track shorts at Paris Couture Week in July.
+To counterbalance the oversized fit of her get-up, she piled on delicate gold jewelry, carried a miniature Hermès box bag, and wore cat-eye sunglasses and barely-there heels by Céline.
 Editor of Elle Men China, Yoyo Lu, also wore the brand's boxy printed shirt at Men's Fashion Week in Milan in June.
-Complementing the femininity of the tropical florals with a pink lace midi skirt, she carried a clutch and topped off the mix-n-match look with fresh trainers.
+Complimenting the femininity of the florals with a pink lace midi skirt, she carried a clutch and topped off the mix-and-match look with fresh sneakers.

-Whether you're wearing it over a classic white T-shirt with track pants and slides at the weekend, or over a simple midi dress with Birkenstocks on holiday, an outrageous printed shirt should be your go-to this summer – the bolder, the better.
+Whether you're wearing it over a classic white T-shirt with track pants and slide sandals over the weekend, or styling it with a simple midi dress with Birkenstocks on holiday, an outrageous printed shirt should be your go-to until summer ends.
+And reminder: The bolder, the better.

 Advertisement